Grant Harrold: Youth

 Grant Harrold was born in a Scottish working class family, living in a council house in Airdrie, North Lanarkshire.
 His father loved to visit castles and stately homes with his sons.
 The British royals were at the heart of the family fascination with aristocracy.
-Grant was too young to appreciate watching the 1981-wedding of Prince Charles and Lady Diana Spencer on television, but sat enthralled as Prince Andrew married Sarah Ferguson.
+Grant was too young to appreciate watching the 1981 wedding of Prince Charles and Lady Diana Spencer on television, but sat enthralled as Prince Andrew married Sarah Ferguson.
 The Queen Mother was his father’s favourite, but Grant himself adored Queen Elizabeth II.
 Grant Harrold didn’t feel happy at school.
 He felt different.
-While other boys were obsessed with football and computer games, Grant Harrold was living in his own imaginary kingdom, dreaming of the castle he would one day live in.
+While other boys were obsessed with football and computer games, Grant was living in his own imaginary kingdom, dreaming of the castle he would one day live in.
 Harrold was bullied at school.
 His mental escape was dreaming of moving as far as possible from Airdrie and becoming a member of the royal family, or at least working for them.